dbgso/axios-node-cache-adapter/README.md

 # axios-node-cache-adapter

 * Axios cache adapter for Node.js
-* Ignore to useless requests to server.
+* Created for avoiding useless request to servers.
 * Inspired by scrapy.

 # Usage